-<machinemanager>.conf
+<machinery>.conf

-Machine managers are the modules that define how Cuckoo should interact with your virtualization software of choice.
+Machinery modules are scripts that define how Cuckoo should interact with your virtualization software of choice.

 Every module should have a dedicated configuration file which defines the details on the available machines.
-For example, if you created a vmware.py machine manager module, you should specify vmware in conf/cuckoo.conf and have a conf/vmware.conf file.
+For example, if you created a vmware.py machinery module, you should specify vmware in conf/cuckoo.conf and have a conf/vmware.conf file.